 According to tradition at midnight on October 31, the gates of heaven are opened and the spirits of all deceased children (angelitos) are reunited with their families for 24 hours.
 On November 1, the deceased adults return to visit their families.
 The families invest heavily in this event, sometimes as much as two months earnings, to prepare the altar, decorate the gravesite and provide the favorite food and drink offerings to the spirits, who return tired from their long journey from the afterlife.
 The altars have soap, water and towels for the deceased to clean up after their long journey.
 Toys, soda, candies for the “angelitos” and on Nov.
 2 cigarettes and various forms of alcohol are set out for the adults.
 On Nov.
 2, the celebration moves to the cemetery where families gather at the gravesite of their loved one to reminisce and tell stories about those who have passed on.
 Tradition says that the winds pick up as the dead return.

+Sugar skulls became part of Dia de los Muertos in the 18th century when the priests taught the indigenous how to make sugar art for Christian religious observances.
 The indigenous quickly adapted this skill to make sugar skulls, the best of which are still handcrafted by local artisans.
 Traditionally the name of the departed loved one is engraved on the forehead and placed on the home altar to honor the return of the family member.

 No discussion of Dia de los Muertos is complete without a reference to the popular “catrinas”.
 La Catrina originated with Jose Guadalupe Posada, considered the father of Mexican printmaking.
 After moving to Mexico City in 1888, he became famous for calaveras (skulls or skeletons) images that he wielded as political and social satire.
 Porforio Diaz, President of Mexico from 1876 to 1911, was fascinated with all things European and his wife was always outfitted in the latest European fashions.
 While he modernized Mexico in many ways, his regime was corrupt and repressive, and just as today political satire was an effective form of protest.
 Posada took his image from the legend of Mictecacihuatl and it was basically a headshot of a skeleton with an elegant hat.
 Diego Rivera took it to another level with his portrayal of a full length figure in an elegant dress in his 50-foot mural, Sueño de una tarde dominical en la Alameda Central (“Dream of a Sunday Afternoon in Alameda Park”), with Catrina holding the 10-year-old Rivera’s hand while Frida Kahlo in traditional Mexican dress stands behind them with Posada standing to Catrina’s left, offering her his arm, one of many layers of symbolism in this famous mural.
-It wasn’t long before Catrina began to be associated with Dia de los Muertos and today the Catrina symbolism is alive and well throughout Mexico.
+It wasn’t long before the Catrina began to be associated with Dia de los Muertos and today the Catrina symbolism is alive and well throughout Mexico.

-In downtown Chapala, the city hall building opens its doors to the public where they have set up their own altars, and on Cinco de Mayo street, every family will have an elaborate altar on display on November 2.
+In downtown Chapala, the city hall building opens its doors to the public where they have set up their own altars, and on Cinco de Mayo street, many families will have an elaborate altar on display on November 2.